pkb/obsidian-extensions-list/plugins/dashboard-navigator.md

 ## Feedback

 Have suggestions for new features, usability improvements, or found a bug?
 Your feedback is appreciated!
 Submit an issue on GitHub and I'll do my best to respond as soon as possible.

+**Important Note:**

+Due to my busy schedule, I am currently not accepting pull requests.
+Please refer to contributing.md for future updates about it.

 Thanks.

 ## License and Acknowledgements